 Even though you need some budget to travel Iceland the good news is that Iceland is one of the safest countries in the world.
 The highest safety risks are caused by the force of nature and the weather.
 Beside volcano eruptions, you should be warned of the very strong winds in Iceland (always hold onto the car door when getting on and off the car) which also affects your driving.
 Make sure to always check the current weather and road conditions here.

 I always advise on getting travel insurance as it is important to have you covered in case anything happens throughout your trip.
-I recommend the insurance by WorldNomads which has always been a reliable choice on my travels as it also covers many outdoor activities e.g. glacier hikes – you can use this calculator to get a price for your trip:
+I recommend the travel insurance by Safety Wing:

 Direct flights to Iceland are available from many major airports in North America and Europe.
 The main carriers you should look into are Icelandair and WOWair.
 While the budget airline WOWair offers low prices it is worth looking into the packages of Icelandair as they offer a free stopover of up to 7 days for flights between Europe and North America!